Onwrikbaar/NeoDK/PulseTrainDescr.md

 # The Pulse Train Descriptor
 ## Purpose
 Pulse train descriptors are a means to efficiently stream in real time electrostimulation patterns from a phone or computer to a power box.
-A pulse train descriptor specifies the electrode configuration, polarity, timing, and intensity of a sequence of pulses.
+A pulse train descriptor specifies the output stage, polarity, electrode configuration, timing, and intensity of a sequence of pulses.
 ## Structure
-A pulse train descriptor consists of up to 11 members, for a total of up to 16 bytes.
+A pulse train descriptor consists of up to 11 members, occupying up to 16 bytes.
 Multi-byte members are stored little-Endian.
 ```
     uint8_t  meta;                  // Type, version, flags, etc., for correct interpretation of this descriptor.
     uint8_t  sequence_number;       // For diagnostics.
 Wraps around to 0 after 255.